All Guides

 Missed District Notification Deadline

-Contact your counselor immediately.
-Districts can waive the deadline requirement on a case-by-case basis.
-Be prepared to explain why you missed it and show that you're ready for PSEO.
+Talk to your counselor right away.
+Districts can waive the deadline case by case.
+Be ready to explain why you missed it and show you're set for PSEO.

 Missed College Application Deadline

-Contact the college's PSEO coordinator.
-Many colleges have flexible deadlines and may still accept you if space is available.
-Alternatively, consider applying for the next term.
+Reach out to the college's PSEO coordinator.
+A lot of colleges are flexible and may still take you if there's space.
+Or apply for the next term.

 NOSR Form Taking Too Long

 Follow up with whoever has the form.
-If your counselor is delayed, politely check in.
-If the college is slow, contact their PSEO office.
+If your counselor is slow, check in politely.
+If the college is slow, call their PSEO office.
 Use myPSEO to track status and send reminders.

 Never Miss a PSEO Deadline